A regression approach to the two-dataset problem: Illustrative applications

 \subsection{Internal data compatibility}

 This subsection focuses on the problem raised by data quality and applies Proposition \ref{prop:rcm} to the geyser data.
 Because they are repeated observations, it is reasonable to assume that they are from the same population.
+Then, the primary interest of this application is to decide to pool or not to pool two datasets to estimate the model parameters.
 The response is the logarithm of waiting time at time $t+1$, and two potential predictors are considered: the duration at time $t$ (denoted by $x_{1}$), and an indicator variable that is one if the duration is less than or equal to 2.5 and is zero otherwise (denoted by $x_{2}$).

 Table \ref{table:Internal quality of the geyser data} presents the prediction errors estimated with the approximated approach when changing a set of predictors.

 The first column indicates which predictors are included in the model, noting that the constant regressor is always included.
 The last column gives the estimated prediction error, which is the sum of the preceding three columns (the second to fourth columns), as presented in Proposition \ref{prop:rcm}.